bredamatt/cardano-notes/revealjs/mattia/governance.md

 To understand the governance terminology in Cardano better, let us break down some important concepts.

-### Purpose

-For any ecosystem to have a sustainable future, it is necessary to govern a system's evolution.
-We have decided to leverage the 7 definitions above as a framework for assessing Cardano's governance system.
-This can only be done once we know what the purpose of a governance system is.
-In a democracy, one could argue that the end-goal of democracy is to maximize the well-being of its citizens.

-In general, governance problems arise whenever it becomes rational for an individual actor to game / play the system for his/her own benefit at the expense of the common good.
-Hence, we could say that a particular governance system is good only as far as it makes it rational for system participants to act in the interest of the common good.
-In other words, a well-designed governance mechanism would also be capable of incentivizing agents, or at least indirectly making them act in the interest of the common good, even when it may initially appear rationally not to.

-### Proposals

-To contribute to the sustainable evolution of the Cardano ecosystem, community members are eligible to submit proposals.
-Generally, all system participants may have ideas about how the system should evolve, but not all of them may know what is in their best interest.
-Nevertheless, one would argue, that as a participant in a system, one immediately has "skin-in-the-game" in that system since it directly effects the person's life.

-The most obvious incentive for community members to participate in the Cardano ecosystem is to make the Cardano ecosystem better.
-What this "better" implies, however, is not very clear.
-The most obvious definition would be "better in such a way that the underlying native token of Cardano, namely ADA, surges in value", thereby increasing the financial position of the community member.

-As we learned from the collective decision making games in class, even if on the average it is rational to contribute, there are occassions where it is more rational to deviate, where rationality implies making a decision that maximizes the decision maker's utility rather than that of the collective.
-Hence, any person deciding to join the commuinity may have good intentions, but may nevertheless still face a scenario where it is more beneficial to deviate.

-Because stake in the system is relatively to the amount of ADA tokens of a particular community member, it would arguably make the most sense that there are financial incentives at play, and that these financial incentives also prevent adversarial behavior.

 ### Funding Proposals vs Cardano Improvement Proposals

 Cardano's governance system consists of: